Vera Cudjoe

-Vera Cudjoe (born 1928) is a Trinidadian-Canadian actress, producer, and educator.
+Vera Cudjoe (1928 – 22 July 2026) was a Trinidadian-Canadian actress, producer and educator.
 She founded Black Theatre Canada (BTC; 1973–1988), a youth and community-oriented institution which helped train and launch the career of numerous Black performers and artists in North America.
 Among the Theatre's legacies are Delroy Lindo, Arlene Duncan, Leon Bibb, Jackie Richardson, Joe Sealy, Tom Butler, Philip Akin, and Ahdri Zhina Mandiela.

 Cudjoe grew up in Trinidad, trained as a nurse in England, and moved to Toronto in 1960.
 She began to pursue theatre and performance in 1962, making contact with Studio Lab and Toronto Workshop Productions.
 The lack of opportunities for Black youth motivated her to pursue the establishment of BTC.
 Under her leadership, BTC produced well-received and well-attended works, including the first Canadian production of A Raisin in the Sun (1978) and the Dora Mavor Moore Award-winning A Caribbean Midsummer Night's Dream (1983).
 One More Stop on the Freedom Train (1984), a musical about the Underground Railroad in Ontario, toured Ontario in 1985 and played at Expo 86 in Vancouver as part of the Arts Against Apartheid Festival.

-Cudjoe has acted in a number of works, including E.N.G.
+She acted in a number of works, including E.N.G.
 (1989), Rookie Blue (2010), and Jumping the Broom (2011).

 For her contributions, Cudjoe received the Queen Elizabeth II Silver Jubilee Medal and the African-Canadian Achievement Award in Arts and Entertainment.

-Life
+Life and career

 Early life

-Vera Cudjoe was born in 1928 in Trinidad as the youngest of six children.
+Vera Cudjoe was born in Trinidad in 1928, the youngest of six children.
 She grew up on the island and attended Naparima Girls' High School.
 At the time in Trinidad—which was not yet independent from the United Kingdom—higher education was only available to those with the means to access it, and to the very few who received "colonial scholarships" for study in England.
 Cudjoe received one such scholarship which took her to England to train in midwifery and nursing, among the only options open to racialised women at the time.
 During her time in England, Cudjoe became involved in the West Indian Students' Union and was introduced to performance through a friend who was an actor.
 She participated in hospital performances and began to cultivate a love for acting.

 The expectation for scholarship recipients was that British-trained young women would return to their respective colonies and assume leadership roles as matrons and ward sisters.
 Cudjoe therefore returned to Trinidad in 1955 and worked for five years at San Fernando General Hospital.
 She nonetheless "began to feel very restless" and searched for opportunities in the United States, since she was excited by the idea of working in the U.S. and had a sister in New York City.
 Due to U.S. laws restricting immigration, however, she instead sought and found employment at Toronto General Hospital in Canada.
 (A mere 2,598 immigrants from Trinidad and Tobago appear on official U.S. records between 1960 and 1965, in contrast to 22,367 between 1966 and 1970.)